Alec Baldwin Might ‘Play Trump’ At White House DC Dinner

 — April (@ReignOfApril) February 25, 2017

-As reported earlier by The Inquisitr, Baldwin kind of stole the limelight after being mistaken for President Trump and his photo published in a Dominican Republic newspaper instead of the president himself.
-Just recently, the 58-year old actor hinted that he is not opposed to ‘playing Trump’ at the White House dinner should the need arise.
+As reported earlier by the Inquisitr, Baldwin kind of stole the limelight after being mistaken for President Trump.
+Instead of the president, his photo was used by a Dominican Republic newspaper instead of the president himself.
+Just recently, the 58-year-old actor hinted that he is not opposed to “playing Trump” at the White House dinner should the need arise.

 This Wednesday, Baldwin appeared on Jimmy Kimmel Live and went on about the absence of President Trump at the annual press party.
 The White House already confirmed that they will go through with the dinner even if President Trump will not be in attendance, The Washington Post reported.